Mahmadabid/XLSX-Viewer-CSV-Editor-Vscode-Extension/README.md

 # XLSX Viewer & CSV Editor - VS Code Extension

+This is an open-source project that allows you to view XLSX files with styles, fonts, and colors from Excel files, supporting multiple sheets.
+Additionally, it provides a table view and editing capabilities for CSV files directly in VS Code.

 ## 📌 Overview

 XLSX Viewer & CSV Editor is a powerful **Visual Studio Code** extension that allows users to **open and view Excel files (.xlsx)** and **edit CSV files directly within VS Code**.
 It provides a seamless, lightweight experience without requiring external software like Microsoft Excel or Google Sheets.